prav10194/Python-Examples/Easy/DFS/108. Convert Sorted Array to Binary Search Tree/README.md

     -104 <= nums[i] <= 104
     nums is sorted in a strictly increasing order.

 <b>Solution: Helper function to create a node of the middle value. node.left will pass teh updated value of l and r and same with node.right.
-Retrun node.
+Return node.
 Exit from the recursion when l > r.</b>